Construction Law Specialties

 We are fully conversant with a broad range of contracts such as design & construct, construction only, EPC, EPCM, consultancy, mining services contracts as well as the full suite of Australian Standard Construction Contracts (and associated agreements) and RAIA contracts.
 In addition, we are familiar with the body of construction contracts used locally by BHP Billiton, Rio Tinto, Perth Airport and CPB Contractors.
 We also have experience in creating amended standards and bespoke construction contracts for our clients as well as assisting them through the pre-tender and tendering processes.

 Project Financing Advice

-Most projects are subject to some sort of project financing, especially in the commercial and residential space.
+Most construction projects are subject to some sort of project financing, especially in the commercial and residential space.
 Whilst we do not act for financiers, we regularly advise clients on project finance documentation and the interface between the financing and project development documents, both prior to contract execution and during construction.

 Aside from litigation, Solomon Brothers has significant arbitration experience, both domestically and internationally, especially under the SIAC Rules.
 We have had experience with the standard Australian arbitrations, including the WA Commercial Arbitration Act 2012 to more modern arbitration practice, such as utilising chess clock procedure.

 Alternative Dispute Resolution